 Yoga Therapy addresses the whole being of your body’s needs, life energy, emotions, thoughts, and spirit of the higher self.
 We already possess everything we need inside of us but might need help accessing these parts of ourselves on the spiritual level.
 Yoga Therapy views the human experience as made up of Five Koshas, or layers, from the physical body to the highest self.
 This is called the Panchamaya Kosha System.
 With the Panchamaya Kosha System in mind, we can work with a multilayer approach to wellness by addressing these layers.
+Below we’ll dive into the Kosha System but learn more about what Yoga Therapy is by visiting other articles online or through one of our online Yoga Therapy courses.

 The Pranamaya Kosha is the second layer of the Panchamaya Kosha System.
 It is considered the life energy layer.
 Prana means energy or life-force and is the vital energy that flows through the body.
 It is greatly influenced by pranayama.
 This layer is also thought of as the “breath layer.”
 It’s more subtle than the physical body layer as we cannot see the breath but we can feel it moving.
 From a yoga therapy perspective, the pranamaya (breath layer) is between the physical body and the layer of the mind, therefore, it serves as a bridge between the two.